wamp-proto/wamp-proto/LEGAL.md

 ## Copyright

-The WAMP protocol specification and materials contained in this repository are copyright (c) by [Tavendo GmbH](http://www.tavendo.de) and contributors.
+The WAMP protocol specification and materials contained in this repository are copyright (c) by [Crossbar.io Technologies GmbH](http://crossbario.com) and contributors.

 The specification is licensed under the [Creative Commons CC-BY-SA license](http://creativecommons.org/licenses/by-sa/3.0/), and code examples and snippets contained in the WAMP protocol specification are licensed under the [2-clause BSD license](https://opensource.org/licenses/BSD-2-Clause).

-**The WAMP Interned-Drafts submitted to the IETF [here](https://tools.ietf.org/html/draft-oberstet-hybi-tavendo-wamp) are subject to the IETF [Note Well](https://www.ietf.org/about/note-well.html) policy.**
+**The WAMP Interned-Drafts submitted to the IETF [here](https://tools.ietf.org/html/draft-oberstet-hybi-crossbar-wamp) are subject to the IETF [Note Well](https://www.ietf.org/about/note-well.html) policy.**

 ## Trademarks

-**"WAMP"** and the **WAMP logo** are trademarks of [Tavendo GmbH](http://www.tavendo.de).
+**"WAMP"** and the **WAMP logo** are trademarks of [Crossbar.io Technologies GmbH](http://crossbario.com).
 All rights reserved.
 All other trademarks are those of their respective owners.